tardate/LittleCodingKata/infrastructure/zabbix/ruby-programmatic-config/README.md

-# #141 Programmatic Configuration with Ruby
+# #141 Zabbix Programmatic Configuration with Ruby

 Configuring zabbix via the API, with examples using zabbix-client ruby gem.